-Lewknor Primary recognises and is committed to its responsibility to work with other professionals and agencies in line with statutory guidance.
+Lewknor Church of England Primary School recognises and is committed to its responsibility to work with other professionals and agencies in line with statutory guidance.

 Schools are not the investigating agency when there are child protection concerns.
 We will, however, contribute to the investigation and assessment processes as required.
-Lewknor Primary recognises the importance of multiagency working and will support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.
+Lewknor Church of England Primary School recognises the importance of multi-agency working and will support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.